Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 `classroom.py` contains a single class (in the OOP sense).
 It creates a dictionary of students, assigns them grades and sets up an interface for editing the dictionary.

 Next, the `graph_utils.py` module is used to generate a graph $G = (V, E)$.
 This contains the graph generation algorithm I described in section 4.2.
-Instead of the traditional adjacency list/matrix representations of graphs, we just use a set of 2-tuples.
+Instead of the traditional adjacency list/matrix representations of graphs, we use a set of 2-tuples.

 By using 2-tuples we keep the implementation close to the theory and much simpler than the other data structures.
 The main reason we don't use these other representations is that they aren't necessary, the advantages of adjacency lists/matrices over my approach are quick lookup of neighbours.
 We never need to perform this operation so this isn't relevant.
 As a result, we gain a more memory efficient $O(E)$ representation.